rpiRobotics/abb_motion_program_exec/README.md

 ## Usage

+**The robot must be in "Auto" mode for this driver to operate.
+A non-descriptive error code will be returned if attempting to execute a motion program in manual mode.**

 Once the `abb_motion_program_exec.mod` has been loaded on the controller, the Python module can be used to command motion sequences.
 The class `MotionProgram` contains is used to build the sequence of motions.
 It has